-INSIDE: Visiting the Louvre?
-Take a look at our EPIC Guide to the Louvre, including what we believe is the Best Time to Visit the Louvre with Kids.
-Updated 2019.
+INSIDE: Curious about the Louvre for children?
+Take a look at our EPIC Guide to the Louvre for kids, including what we believe is the best time to visit the Louvre with kids.

-Visiting the Louvre on a family vacation is one of those bucket list adventures for many of us, but if you are travelling Paris with kids, it’s hard to know what to do.
+The Louvre in Paris is one of those bucket list adventures for many of us, but if you are travelling Paris with kids, it’s hard to know what to do.

 There are so many questions when you are trying to decide IF you should you visit the Louvre museum with kids, or not?